GovTechSG/TechBiz-Documentation/manage-user-access-subscribed-sgts-products.md

 2. Select **APPROVED** from the **Status** dropdown list to view all the approved accounts.
 3. Select the required account.
 4. Click **USER MANAGEMENT** tab.
-5. Select the required product from the **Services** dropdown list to select the SGTS product tools to manage.
+5. Select the required Service from the **Services** dropdown list to select the SGTS Service tools to manage.
 6. Select the required tool to remove users.
 For example, GitLab.

 <kbd><img src="images/manage-users.png" alt="drawing" width="100%"/></kbd>